 Singapore's O&M, aviation, retail, tourism firms to get course fee subsidies till next June

-SINGAPORE will extend the Enhanced Training Support Package (ETSP) for another six months, until June 30, 2021, to provide enhanced course fee subsidies for firms in sectors hardest hit by the coronavirus pandemic.
+SINGAPORE will extend the Enhanced Training Support Package (ETSP) for another six months, until June 30, 2021, to provide enhanced course fee subsidies of 90 per cent for firms in sectors hardest hit by the coronavirus pandemic.

+In addition, the 90 per cent subsidies under ETSP will be extended to the offshore and marine (O&M) sector starting Oct 5, and be available till next June as well.

+In a press statement on Monday, the Singapore Economic Development Board (EDB) and SkillsFuture Singapore (SSG) said they will work with appointed training partners to meet the training demand from the O&M sector.

+For a start, SSG is partnering the National University of Singapore, Ngee Ann Polytechnic, Singapore Polytechnic and NTUC LearningHub to offer 38 courses for O&M firms.
+These courses will help employees deepen domain knowledge and skills in areas such as electrical power engineering, liquefied natural gas bunkering, and shipyard safety, as well as in emerging skills such as robotics and cybersecurity.

-The government will also lower the absentee payroll rates to 80 per cent, capped at S$7.50 per hour, starting from January 2021, Mr Heng said in Parliament.
+Mr Heng also said in Parliament that the government will lower the absentee payroll rates to 80 per cent, capped at S$7.50 per hour, starting from January 2021.
 Absentee payroll funding helps employers defray manpower costs incurred when they send employees for certifiable skills training.

 The rates will be lowered "in recognition of the gradually recovering economic situation", Mr Heng said.